Annulments in Washington State

 There are many reasons why people might pursue an annulment, but they are typically for social or religious reasons as mentioned above.
 While many religions support divorce and remarriage, there are still others that may require someone to have their marriage annulled before they can remarry.

-For social reasons, some context may be helpful – most of the annulments that are granted involve marriages that have lasted less than a year.
-While the legal effect of an annulment may appear to be the same as that of a divorce, some prefer the closure that comes with having their marriage declared to be legally invalid.
+For social reasons, some context may be helpful – most of the annulments that are granted involve a time of marriage of less than a year.
+While the legal effect of an annulment may appear to be the same as that of a divorce, some prefer the closure that comes with having what was thought to be a valid marriage declared to be legally invalid.

 The Annulment Process